jahangir842/azure-notes/10-app-service.md

    - Integration with Azure Monitor and Application Insights for performance monitoring and diagnostics.

 7. **Security Features**:
-   - Supports authentication/authorization with Azure Active Directory, Facebook, Google, and other providers.
+   - Supports authentication/authorization with Azure EntraID, Facebook, Google, and other providers.
    - Network security through Virtual Network Integration and Private Endpoints.

 ### **Benefits of Azure App Service**